top of page

 D(smoking a contraband cigar): Apologies are unnecessary, my dear Shelley

-Shelley screams - Byron asks Devil for a cigar
+Shelley screams - Byron asks the Devil for a cigar

-D: Certainly, I know your favourite mixture - I have watched you exhale
+D: Certainly, my Lord, I know your favoured blend - for I have oft watched you exhale

-B: I don’t believe we’ve been introduced (observing the Devil closely) - you are something of a disappointment - your nose - it's true - is somewhat alike to Southey's (to Shelley) - sap my vitals, Shelley!
-I feel little magnetic allurement towards this saucy jade - e'en with his superb taste in tobacco - I doubt he can proffer any directions to delights undiscovered
+B: Well, sap my vitals, Shelley!
+I feel little magnetic allurement towards this saucy jade - e'en with his superb taste in tobacco - I doubt he can proffer any directions to delights undiscovered or joys waylaid

 Shelley is hiding behind the wisteria

-D: Lord Byron - ah! such a familiar name! shall we take a drive?
+D(soldiers on): Lord Byron - ah! such an old, familiar name!
+Shall we take a drive?
 I walk in the morning - I ride at night - in darkness my children take most delight, for that’s when I see how my favourites thrive

-B: The axles on my coach keep breaking - be damned to Baxter!!
+B: The axles on my coach keep breaking - and be damned to Baxter!! - I'm afraid I cannot oblige

-B: If we follow’d my taste, indeed, I should mount in a wagon of my past loves - and smile to see them coo like doves
+B: If we follow’d my taste, indeed, I should mount a deluxe wagon of my past loves - and smile to see them coo like doves

-D: mmm - this could prove a challenge (rubs pointed chin) - well - I do possess a splendid state-coach at Carlton House - and a chariot in Seymour Place
+D: Hmm (rubs pointed chin) - well, I do possess a splendid state coach at Carlton House, a chariot in Seymour Place, and - at Stepney by Bow - an omnibus

-B: From the workshop of Baxter, one hopes (chuckles) - they are hardly formidable temptations - however - it is time for supper, would you care to join us?
+B: They are hardly formidable temptations - however - it is time for supper, would you care to join us?

-B relieves Shelley of his wisteria - the Devil smirks and follows
+B relieves Shelley of his wisteria - a mutual glance of great politeness passes between B and the Devil

 w

-M: What have you bought home, Shelley?
+M: Who have you bought home, Shelley?
 Am I imagining that pointed tail - is it a Swiss custom?
 Why has he brought outsize cutlery?

-PBS is rocking himself and chewing on Wisteria buds
+PBS is rocking himself and chewing on candle wax

-D(to Mary): Hello, I am the Devil, Lucifer or Satan - what you will - and I must say the lavish reports of Satanic activity which I've received re. this establishment have been somewhat exaggerated - I expected more from you all
+D(to Mary): Hello, I am the Devil, Lucifer or Satan - what you will - (tail is swishing) I feel obliged to note that the lavish reports of Satanic activity which I've received re. this establishment have been somewhat exaggerated - really, I expected more from you all

-B: The night is young, Monsieur (B and F cackle) - pray tell, Devil, who informed you of our innocuous little party?
-As you see, we observe the strictest attention to decorum and are free from all offense to either God or Man or Woman
+B: The night is young, Monsieur (B and F cackle) - pray tell, Devil, who informed you of our chaste little gathering?
+As you see, we observe the strictest attention to decorum and are free from all offense to either God or Man - Woman - Sobriety - or Alchemy

-D(is now boiled-lobster red): As it happens, tales of irredeemable scurrility were lent by two friends to make amends, tales of certain robes and small cloathes flouncing wantonly on his Lordship’s balcony
+D(ears are smoking): As it happens, tales of irredeemable scurrility were lent by two friends - to make amends - tales of translucent, beribboned bath robes and badly-stitched, scanty small cloathes (M gasps) - flouncing wantonly on his Lordship’s balcony

 PBS(to Mary): So sweet his eye and its sulphury glare - so soft to his ear the cry of despair

-D(overhears, is angry): I sprang up from the earth for this! (holds up Swiss-embroidered placemat) - made a jump from Moscow to France? stepp’d across the sea?
-I even had to rest my hoof on one of your deuced turnpike roads (fire begins to exit his nose and ears) why, my sources are habitually sound (tail is swishing wildly)
+D(overhears): I sprang up from the earth for this! (holds up Swiss-embroidered placemat) Stepp’d across the sea? - made a jump from Moscow to France?
+I even had to rest my hoof on one of your deuced turnpike roads (fire begins to exit his eyes and ears) Why, my sources are habitually sound (cracks knuckles) - there'll be heaven to pay if those wretches have given me the run-around! (tail is swishing wildly)

-M: humph!
-Look at him - perch’d on a mountain of my slain beef-cheeks without taking a bite
+M: Humph!
+Look at him - perch’d on a mountain of my slain beef-cheeks without even taking a bite

-D: I've had better on the Leipsic plain (trying to frighten Mary) - for the field ran so red with the blood of the dead - that it blush’d like the waves of hellllll!!!
+D: I've had better on the Leipsic plain (attempts to frighten M) - for the field ran so red with the blood of the dead - that it blush’d like the waves of hellllll!!!

 D: Why, these are the softest notes that could soothe my ear, as sweet as the sound of a widow sighing or a maid by her lover lying - as round her fell her long fair hair - she look’d to heaven with that frenzied air - which seem‘d to ask if a God were there

-B(yawns): That you don't know your berry spoon from your plovers egg spoon, appalls - your abominable tailoring, aggrieves - and your acidic body paint, which is ruining my upholstery, antagonises! - moreover, it would appear that wit, capital conversation and quirky observations are gifts from the heavens.
-I must ask you, as a Gentleman, to leave - and perhaps take the twaddling Italian doctor with you
+B(yawns): You have a marked inability to focus, Devil, and furthermore (looms over D) - that you don't know your berry spoon from your plover's egg spoon, appalls - your abominable tailoring, aggrieves - your acidic corporeal form, which is ruining my upholstery, antagonises! - moreover, it would appear that wit, capital conversation, and quirky observations are gifts from the heavens.
+I must ask you, as a Gentleman, to leave - and perhaps take the troublesome Italian doctor with you

-D(outraged): I need not your soul my ancient peer - I leave you to your brothel and your beer, your council board and your Westminster (haughtily) I - as a “quondam aristocrat" will walk up to your House so like one of your own!
+D(is outraged): I need not your soul my ancient peer - I leave you to your brothel and your beer, your council board and your Westminster (haughtily) I - as a “quondam aristocrat" - will walk up to your House so like one of your own!
 Ha!

 Disappears in a puff of smoke - PBS is spread-eagled on a fine Brussels tapestry - Mary is taking notes - B throws his copy of “The Monk" into the fire